Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: Yes

-Formerly The Lark, Baja Red’s Cantina, and Daisy Duke’s (and back-dropped by Papago Park), Gypsy’s Roadhouse is named for the wife of owner and cook Bill Voss.
-This biker-themed bar was once packed with Motorola employees, and referred to as the “Building L” of the complex that once existed across the street during the Lark days.
-Now Gypsy’s Roadhouse has a full menu, darts, karaoke, live music, and free pool on Monday and Tuesday.
+Formerly The Lark, Baja Red’s Cantina, and Daisy Duke’s (and back-dropped by Papago Park), this biker-themed bar was once packed with Motorola employees, and referred to as the “Building L” of the complex that once existed across the street during the Lark days.
+Now, Gypsy’s Roadhouse has a full menu, darts, karaoke, live music, and free pool on Monday and Tuesday.
 Best thing about this place: Retirees call their section of the bar “Heaven’s Waiting Room.”
 Wisconsin native and 30-year regular Rich Pollack will let you know, “I only drink alone or when I’m with somebody.”

 Break Room Bar & Grill

-Note: Editor's note: This article originally ran in October 2016.